deepayan/deepayan.github.io/covid-19/doubling.md

 - France would have reached 50,000 cases by March 31

-But all three have been showing steady improvement since then.
-Not so (yet) for the UK, which is on track to reach 50,000 cases between March 31 and April 8.
+While Germany has shown some improvement since then, Spain appears set to meet this deadline.
+France is showing some borderline improvement, but not enough yet.
+The UK, which has 9529 cases as on March 26, is showing some improvement in the last three days, but is still on track to reach 50,000 cases between April 4 and April 10.

 The countries that seem to be doing well are Denmark, Sweden, and Norway, and to a lesser extent Iran and even Italy.